Wagga Wagga - North

 What has been the trend in development approvals over the past five years in the Wagga Wagga - North SA2?

-Looking at development activity over the past five years, the Wagga Wagga - North SA2's approval levels have been significantly below the yearly average of 19, showing a notable downturn in recent development.
+Looking at development activity over the past five years, the Wagga Wagga - North SA2's approval levels have been slightly above the yearly average of 19, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the Wagga Wagga - North SA2?